-“CRU” is the Casualty Response Unit of SAMSA, which is made up of cross section of SAMSA staff under the control of the Executive Head: Centre for Sea Watch and Response, who are on short notice to respond to dealing with a casualty causing pollution or threatening to cause pollution.
+“CRU” is the Casualty Response Unit of SAMSA, which is made up of a cross section of SAMSA staff under the control of the Executive Head: Centre for Sea Watch and Response, whoare on short notice to respond to a situation where a casualty is causing pollution or threatening to cause pollution.

 “Convention” means the International Convention of Civil Liability for Oil Pollution Damage, signed in Brussels on 29 November 1969 and published for general information under Gazette Notice No. 58 of 1978 in the Government Gazette No. 5867 of 27 January 1978, and includes any amendments thereof and additions thereto signed, ratified or acceded to by the Republic of South Africa.